emadsamy-cell/Movie-Search/README.md

     Make sure you have Postgres running locally.
 4. Start the backend server: `npm run start:dev`

+### **Docker Setup**

+If you prefer using Docker to set up the backend, you can use the provided docker-compose.yml to easily set up the backend environment along with PostgreSQL.
+Starting the Backend with Docker

+Make sure Docker is installed on your machine.

+In the backend folder, run the following command to start the backend services and PostgreSQL:

+`docker-compose up --build`

+This will start the backend server on http://localhost:3333 and the PostgreSQL database.

+### **Running Migrations**
+In the backend folder, run the following command to apply any necessary migrations with Prisma:

+`npx prisma migrate deploy`

+This will ensure your PostgreSQL database is up-to-date with the required schema.

 #### API Documentation
 The backend exposes several endpoints for interacting with the movie data and favorites: